-On November 29, at 7 PM, as part of Donbas Studies public programme, ther is a presentation of the research project Art Residence Plus/Minus, implemented at the intersection of visual anthropology and documentary history.
+On November 29, at 7 PM, as part of Donbas Studies public programme, there is a presentation of the research project Art Residence Plus/Minus, which works at the intersection of visual anthropology and documentary history.

-The project team, Vadim Lurye (Russia, St. Petersburg) and Ekaterina Sirik (Ukraine, Severodonetsk and Kyiv), tell about the visual history and methods of its research, the rich visual material of family photo chronicles and the unique format of working with the memory in Donbas.
+The project team, Vadim Lurye (Russia, St. Petersburg) and Ekaterina Sirik (Ukraine, Severodonetsk and Kyiv) will talk about the visual history and methods of its research, the rich visual material of family photo chronicles and the unique format of working with the memory in Donbas.

 Vadim Lurie is an independent researcher, visual anthropologist, and photographer.

 Ekaterina Sirik is a project curator, Art-Residence Plus / Minus.